Mei-Koro/BankAccount/README.md

 run `npm install -g @angular/cli`

 ## Create an Angular project
-run `ng new myBank`
-Replace the SRC folder with the one in this repository.
+run `ng new myBank` and replace the src folder with the one in this repository.

 ## Development server
 Run `ng serve --open` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.